RKAnalytics/Software-Design-Architecture-Mini-Project/README.md

 ## 📄 License

-This project is for educational purposes as part of an SDA (Software Design & Architecture) course project.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.